graphql/graphql-spec/spec/Section 2 -- Language.md

 Directives can be used to describe additional information for fields, fragments, and operations.

-As future versions of GraphQL adopts new configurable execution capabilities, they may be exposed via directives.
+As future versions of GraphQL adopt new configurable execution capabilities, they may be exposed via directives.